SanchoPanso/Hackathon-beCoder-2022/docs/index.rst

 Team Members:
 #############
 1. Klinovitskij A.D.
-2. Chernikov A.R.
+2. Chernikov A.V.
-3. Lazarev M.V.
+3. Lazarev M.R.

 Welcome to the PoRT team code documentation for Hackathon-beCoder-2022.
 We are glad that you decide to read this documentation, but it will all be in English only for the time being due to lack of time.
 We hope it doesn't spoil the impression of the project.